360Controller/360Controller/issue_template.md

 ### Type of Controller
 Replace this text with: Original Xbox, Xbox 360, Xbox One, All or N/A

+### OS Version
+Replace this text with the version of macOS that you are running

+### Driver Version
+Replate this text with the version or versions of the driver that you are using or have tested

 ### Connection Method
 Replace this text with: Wired, Wireless Adapter, Bluetooth, N/A or more specific method if applicable